xvik/generator-lib-java/README.md

 Do the same on 'release notes' tab.

-After actual release press 'add to jcenter' button to request jcenter linking (required for maven central publication and even if you dont want to sync to maven central, linking to jcenter will simplify library usage for end users).
+After actual release press 'add to jcenter' button to request jcenter linking (required for maven central publication and even if you don't want to sync to maven central, linking to jcenter will simplify library usage for end users).

-After acceptance in jcenter do manual maven central synchronization in bintray ui.
+After acceptance in jcenter (approve takes less than 1 day) do manual maven central synchronization in bintray ui.

 Now automatic maven central publication could be enabled in project config `build.gradle`:

 ```
-project.ext {
+bintray {
         ...
-    bintray = {
+        mavenCentralSync {
-        ...
-        mavenCentralSync = true
+            sync = true
 ```

 Note that maven publication requires files signing option active too (if you not choose it during project generation):

 ```
+        gpg {
-signFiles = true
+            sign = true
 ```

 All future releases will publish to maven central automatically.